bcgov/moh-plr-fhir/input/pages/StructureDefinition-bc-location-bundle-intro.md

 **Each Bundle must have:**

-1. a fixed code for the type of 'transaction'
+1. a fixed code for the type of 'collection'

 **Each Bundle entry must support:**